 - Extra Gochujang, for serving

-- Make sauce by whisking together soy sauce, 6 Tbsp water, brown sugar, ketchup, Gochujang, rice vinegar, and toasted sesame oil.
+- Make sauce by whisking together soy sauce, 6 tablespoon water, brown sugar, ketchup, Gochujang, rice vinegar, and toasted sesame oil.
 Set aside.

 - Heat a wok or large skillet over medium-high heat.
 Add cooking oil and when it begins to shimmer, add ground chicken.
 Saute, breaking the chicken apart, until chicken is nearly cooked through, 5 to 6 minutes.